Working in this company over the project: designer, architect, 2 senior developers and 2 developers

 As the project neared completion for the beta phase, we could train and transition to an internal developer team.
 Visiting Sweden on several occasions to work with and train in a close environment.

 Through research and practice I solved one scaling issue we had with worker Job Queues getting very long when many audits ran at once.
-As there are limits on apis and how fast you can work on a clients websites with SLA, we could not simply add more workers.
+As there are limits on apis and how fast you can work on a clients websites with an SLA, we could not simply add more workers.
 With a Job Queue jobs come off one by one, and so more workers were likely to all take jobs from the same website.

 Instead we used a Token Ring pattern with RabbitMQ, this allows for any number of queues and then their workers to be attached to a circle.
 Then the job audit identifier was hashed and would always go to a similar queue on the ring, but a new audit would go to a different one.
 This was great abstraction as it took the need to control this division away from the application software and control and kept it scalable decoupled.
 More need, add more queues to the ring, and keep a set number of workers on that queue.
-Result was scale with only changing what amounted to the driver, not the architecture.
+Result was scale with only changing the driver, not the architecture.